 Warning: Blue Cohosh can have severe interactions and side effects.
 Pregnant women should avoid Blue Cohosh Root.

-ModernUses: Blue cohosh is Uses stimulating the uterus and starting labor, starting menstruation, stopping muscle spasms, as a laxative, and for treating colic, sore throat, cramps, hiccups, epilepsy, hysterics, inflammation of the uterus, and joint conditions.
+ModernUses: Blue cohosh is Uses stimulate the uterus and start labor, starting menstruation, stopping muscle spasms, as a laxative, and for treating colic, sore throat, cramps, hiccups, epilepsy, hysterics, inflammation of the uterus, and joint conditions.

-Recent research shows that Blue Cohoshis indicated for drawing and muscular pains in the loins, back and thigh, pain across the shoulders and stiff neck.
+Recent research shows that Blue Cohosh is indicated for drawing and muscular pains in the loins, back, and thigh, pain across the shoulders, and stiff neck.
 It has also been used for meningitis after the acute symptoms have passed (Harper-Shove, 1952).
-Contemporary use emphasizes gynecological indications but broader application of A. racemosa is still found today.
-The German Commission E approved its use for “premenstrual
+Contemporary use emphasizes gynecological indications but the broader application of A. The German Commission E approved its use for “premenstrual

 discomfort, dysmenorrhea or climacteric (menopausal) neurovegetative ailments”.
 Romm